United States : Safety by City

-Of course, since it is so large, it’s expected that there are some parts of it that are very unsafe for tourists, but even the risks that are listed here, are highly unlikely to happen.
+Of course, since it is so large, it’s expected that some parts of it are very unsafe for tourists, but even the risks that are listed here, are highly unlikely to happen.

-Even though there are minor chances that, as a tourist, you might experience petty theft incidents, it is highly unlikely because petty theft crimes such as pickpocketing and bag snatching have been on a decline for the past couple of years.
+Even though there is a minor chance that, as a tourist, you might experience petty theft incidents, it is highly unlikely because petty theft crimes such as pickpocketing and bag snatching have been on a decline for the past couple of years.

-Violent crime rates are also pretty low, so you should feel mostly safe here, especially due to the fact that, since 9/11, most touristic landmarks have been severely backed up by police presence, so New York City is basically the safest places you can find yourself in.
+Violent crime rates are also pretty low, so you should feel mostly safe here, especially because, since 9/11, most touristic landmarks have been severely backed up by police presence, so New York City is the safest place you can find yourself in.

 - Visas - The US is famous for its harsh policy for acquiring a tourist, let alone a resident visa.
 The US embassies usually ask for interviews before granting tourist visas, and tourists usually have to pay up to 160 USD to get a visa.
 If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need visa based on your nationality and the country you want to visit.

 - Currency - The United States dollar is the official currency in New York City.
 Credit and debit cards are accepted nearly everywhere, and ATMs are widely available.
 The prices vary but you can plan on spending about 100 dollars per day.